Everything you need to know about the Trump Space Force that's inspiring a new Netflix show

 From the start, the name Space Force sounded like a punchline.
 It carried echoes of juvenile name-calling and Hollywood laugh lines.
 Space cadet.
 Spaceballs.
 Marvin the Martian's Q-36 explosive space modulator.

-But despite the plans getting blasted by Twitter snark and inspiring a new Netflix comedy starring Steve Carrell, Donald Trump's Space Force is serious business.
+But despite the plans getting blasted by Twitter snark and inspiring a new Netflix comedy starring Steve Carell, Donald Trump's Space Force is serious business.

 Right now it's largely rhetorical, a call to arms for a new way of dealing with military matters in Earth's orbit.
 But the Trump administration hopes to have a United States Space Force up and running by as soon as 2020.